Director Special Forces: History

 In 2008, the rank of the DSF was upgraded from brigadier to major-general with the directorate becoming an independent, operational-level component command, alongside Land, Navy and Air elements in the Permanent Joint Headquarters (PJHQ) and in the deployable Joint Force Headquarters (JFHQ).

+The DSF is only accountable to the Defence Secretary and the Prime Minister.
+UKSF may operate in locations where the UK does not formally acknowledge a military presence.

-List of Commanders
+List of commanders

 Commanders of special forces have been: